gungugugungu/Gungutils/README.md

 - A simple profiler in the editor
 - Shadow map for directional lights
 - Simple and easy skybox system (for equirectangular or cubemap images)
+- Bloom

 # TODO
-- Multiple materials per mesh
 - Godrays
-- Bloom
+- Automatic mesh instancing
 - Point light shadows
 - Spot light shadows